Hamedblue1381/Hamedblue1381/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Araamshoo-frontend
+- 🔭 I’m currently working on [Araamshoo-frontend](https://github.com/mohammadhprp/araam-sho-frontend).
 - 🌱 I’m currently learning Flutter,Golang,Avr
 - 🤔 I’m looking for help with how to make pc based oscilloscope via avr
-- 📫 How to reach me: Hamed.balanar@gmail.com
+- 📫 How to reach me: [Hamed's Email](Hamed.balanar@gmail.com)
 - ⚡ Fun fact: i have some superpowers, its called ADHD. hehe
 <!--
 **Hamedblue1381/Hamedblue1381** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.